 - “Expect the sales cycle to take much longer than you are used to.
 Also, for any companies exporting physical goods, start the shipping paperwork as early as possible” – Planck Aerosystems (MetroConnect III)

 We couldn’t have said it better ourselves.

 Interested in taking your company global?
-Applications for MetroConnect are now open until January 31.
+Applications for MetroConnect VI are open through November 15.
 Learn more about the requirements and benefits of this unique program.

 MetroConnect is proudly underwritten by Procopio and JPMorgan Chase & Co.